abhii1101/Social-Media-Sentiment-Analysis-Plugin/README.md

 # Social-Media-Sentiment-Analysis-Plugin
 Cloud system that enables the power of Oracle Cloud Infrastructure to fetch data from Twitter and visualize the results on OAC instance.

+Check out this video to understand more about the project : https://www.youtube.com/watch?v=tS-yMUTMIkc

 ![Screenshot](diagram.png)

 ## IMPORTNAT THINGS TO KEEP IN MIND